 - Note the bare woman’s leg thrust over a seat-back.
 Is someone in the audience having sex?

-- The “Gaumont Boys and Girls Club” is mentioned in Moore’s Jerusalem (excerpt below).
+- The “Gaumont Boys and Girls Club” is mentioned in Moore’s novel Jerusalem (excerpt below) in the book 3 chapter A Cold and Frosty Morning (p.861-2 in the three volume paperback).
 A vintage badge from it is shown on eBay.
 Gaumont International Television is a contemporary entertainment company that may or may not be related.
 The Gaumont Specialised Film Unit presents some CFF titles – watch example.

 […] a member of the Gaumont Boys and Girls club.
 Every Saturday they’d be let in for sixpence […] a short cartoon, a Children’s Film Foundation main show that would frequently involve an island, schoolboys and a foreign saboteur, then finally one episode from an ongoing eight-week serial […] The main entertainment had been crawling under people’s legs along the row of seats, or deftly flicking an ice-lolly stick to maybe blind a seven-year-old stranger several rows in front.

 - The “Children’s Film Foundation” is the British Children’s Film Foundation.
-The CFF was funded by a tax on box office receipts and created childrens’ films from the 50s through the 80s.
+The CFF was funded by a tax on box office receipts and, from the 50s through the 80s, created dozens of feature films for children.
 A good reminiscence, with descriptions of most of their films, can be found at TV Cream.

 - The CFF logo changed somewhat over the years, but never seemed to feature balloons.
 The font used was similar to that used here.